Monster of Florence: Kraveichvili and Mauriot

-On the night of 7–8 September 1985, Jean Michel Kraveichvili (25), a musician of Georgian ancestry, and tradeswoman Nadine Mauriot (36), both from Audincourt, France, were shot and stabbed while sleeping in their small tent in a woodland area near San Casciano.
+On the night of 7–8 September 1985, Jean Michel Kraveichvili (25), a musician of Georgian ancestry, and tradeswoman Nadine Mauriot (36), both from Audincourt, France, were shot and stabbed while sleeping in their small tent in a woodland area near San Casciano in Val di Pesa.
 Kraveichvili was killed a short distance away from the tent while trying to escape.
 Mauriot's body was mutilated.
 Because the killer had murdered two foreigners, there was not yet a missing persons report.
-The killer sent a taunting note, along with a piece of Mauriot's breast, to the state prosecutor, Silvia Della Monica, stating that a murder had taken place and challenging local authorities to find the victims.
+A few days after the discovery of the bodies, a piece of the woman's breast was sent to the Florence Prosecutor's Office in an anonymous envelope addressed to Silvia Della Monica, the prosecutor in charge of the investigation.
+The killer had sent the taunting note and a piece of evidence to show that a murder had taken place and challenged local authorities to find the victims.
 A person picking mushrooms in the area discovered the bodies a few hours before the letter arrived on Della Monica's desk.

 Suspects and reaction

-It was not until the Foggi-De Nuccio murders in 1981 that the police realised the killings were connected.
-A newspaper article about the Gentilcore-Pettini murder from 1974 caused the police to perform a ballistics test and confirm the same gun had been used in both murders.
-Reporter Mario Spezi coined the moniker "Monster of Florence".
+Journalist Mario Spezi coined the moniker "Monster of Florence".
+It was not until the Foggi–De Nuccio murders in 1981 that the police realized the killings were connected.
+A newspaper article about the Gentilcore–Pettini murder from 1974 caused the police to perform a ballistics test and confirm the same gun had been used in both murders.